-- All residue from the process is fed into the AD plant will be completely processed with zero leakage. - Applicable for both liquid and solid organic waste input and able to process more variations of dry organic waste as compared to conventional AD plant of processing lesser amount of organic waste.
+- All OFMSW from the MRF is fed into the AD plant will be completely processed with zero leakage. - Applicable for both liquid and solid organic waste input and able to process more variations of dry organic waste as compared to conventional AD of processing lesser amount of organic waste.